 The Netherlands have incredibly relaxed marijuana laws and acceptance of people smoking in public spaces, such as bars and cafes, especially in Amsterdam.
 Possession of a small amount is illegal, but tolerated (decriminalized).
 It is totally ok to have up to 5g on your person in public and up to 30g in a private residence.

-In Ghana, smoking of India hemp among youth is high; it is the cheapest and widely abused drug.
-At Agbogbloshie, a suburb of Accra, numerous youth from the northern part of Ghana smoke India hemp.
-In Dormaa Traditional Area of Ghana, there is high rate of India hemp smoking among the youth including school children.
+In Ghana, smoking of India hemp among youth is high; it is the cheapest and most widely abused drug.
+At Agbogbloshie, a suburb of Accra, numerous youth from the northern part of Ghana smoke Indian hemp.
+In Dormaa Traditional Area of Ghana, there is high rate of Indian hemp smoking among the youth including school children.
 21.5% of Ghanaians, aged from 15 to age 64 smoke India Hemp.
 The contradictory thing in the case of Ghana is that Indian hemp is illegal in all forms – private or public consumption, possession, cultivation or sales of the drug.
 Yet, the smoking of Indian hemp in this African country continue to sky-rocket.

 I call that of Cambodia, “nominal illegality”.
 Yes, what I mean by that is that the use of marijuana is illegal in Cambodia but it is still freely used by people there.
 There is a lot of historical significance of cannabis among the Khmer people which has made it very hard for the government to remove it from mainstream use – to the point where they have pretty much given up trying.
 Many restaurants even cook with it or offer it as a side dish!